federicobond/primer/doc/report.md

 We also relied on Google's [Guava][guava] libraries for some helper methods.

+## Compilation Pipeline

+The compilation process begins by reading the script file.
+We create a `Script` instance that represents a Primer script.
+From there, we build a Lexer that will emit a stream of tokens to be consumed by the Parser.
+The parser returns an AST root node (which is always a `BlockNode`).
+Also, if available, any optimizations are applied by recursively walking through the AST.
+The final step is to visit the AST and write the bytecode for each instruction.

 ## Notes on the workflow

 We found a very useful workflow for adding the bytecode implementations for